Managed Services for CNP Fraud Prevention

 There are a number of different ways vendors can offer managed services to a business in terms of features, functionality, service and performance.
 Attempting to evaluate managed services based solely on features and functionality can lead to gaps in performance and disappointment in the actual results of the service.
 Companies need to ask themselves, “How well do I really understand managed services and how they need to fit into our company to meet our objectives?”
 This course is intended to provide an overview of what types of managed services are available along with guidance for evaluating the effectiveness and fit of managed services for a particular company’s needs.

-This course was last updated in August, 2017 to reflect the changing landscape risk management and managed services.
+This course was last updated in August, 2017 to reflect the changing landscape of risk management and managed services.
 Now offered in HTML5 and compatible with all mobile devices.

 Key Concepts Covered: